Driver SDK Reference

 node drivers.js create # Scaffold a new driver

-node drivers.js package # Build a .muxdriver package
+node drivers.js package # Package a single driver interactively

 node drivers.js inspect # View package contentsSee the Driver Marketplace guide for the full packaging and publishing workflow.